NullBrunk/Utils/README.md

 # Utils - the penetration testing toolbox
 **Utils is a toolbox for pentesters written in python3.
-He allow you to do things like get a tty & stabilize a shell, generate reverse shell payloads  easely, launch python3 server ...**
+He allow you to do things like shell stabilization, easy reverse shell generation, launching python3 server and much more.**
 **Basically, his goal is to make your pentests/ctfs easier.**